esp-rs/book/src/introduction/ancillary-crates.md

 | `xtensa-lx`              | Low-level access to Xtensa LX processors and peripherals.                                                      | Unstable              |
 | `xtensa-lx-rt`           | Minimal startup/runtime for Xtensa LX CPUs from Espressif.                                                     | Unstable              |

+> [!NOTE]
-> ⚠️ **Note**: The stability of individual peripheral drivers within `esp-hal` varies.
+> The stability of individual peripheral drivers within `esp-hal` varies.
 Refer to the [Peripheral support section][peripheral-support] for per-peripheral stability details.

 You can find details about any of these packages in the [esp-rs documentation][docs].